ethanimproving/Ethan-s-Digital-Garden/src/site/notes/Money/Houses/7322 Oakmore Dr, Dallas, TX 75249.md

 ## Cons

 - No volleyball close by.
-- Mostly older poor black people.
+- Mostly older poor people.
 Not a hip young neighborhood.
 - Short ceiling at the end of slant.
 - Next to a water treatment plant.
 - Barking dogs in neighborhood.